quantumphysicist/Data-Dashboard-IBM-Data-Analyst/readme.md

 The online interactive dashboard can be accessed here: https://tinyurl.com/4c9szz63
-There are three tabs, each containing four panels, that can interacted with.
+There are three tabs, each containing four panels, that can be interacted with.
 These are fully described in the pdf.

-## Screenshot of one tab of the Dashboard <a name="screenshot"></a>
+## Screenshot of one tab of the dashboard <a name="screenshot"></a>
 <p align="center">
   <img src="dashboard-tab2-screenshot.png" />
 </p>